The school offers a varied and healthy menu of lunch time meals. Please click on the following links to see what we have on offer:

 Children in Reception, Year 1 and 2 receive universal free meals.

-Children also have the option to bring a packed lunch from home.
+Children will have the option to choose on a daily basis or to bring a packed lunch from home.

 Free School Meals

 You can claim free school meals for your children if you are in receipt of any of the following: